Sir Anthony's Rest: Sugar industry

 Amongst the first of the sugar plantations in Bundaberg was Millaquin, established in 1882.
 It was joined in 1883 by the Hummock, Oakwood and Spring Hill plantations.
-WG Farquhar's 182 hectare block in the heart of the Woongarra was named the Hummock, as it took in part of the Woongarra's only landmark.
+WG Farquhar's 182 ha block in the heart of the Woongarra was named the Hummock, as it took in part of the Woongarra's only landmark.
 By the end of 1882, Farquhar had 154 hectares of cane on the seaward slope of the Hummock, untouched by frost.
 In May 1883 Farquhar's juice mill machinery was delivered and in its enthusiasm the Sugar Planter described the rollers as measuring "60 feet by 30 feet", confusing feet with inches.
 The first crushing was made on Saturday 30 June 1883.

 After one successful season, Farquhar sold to HJ Rhodes, a New South Wales capitalist.
 Farquhar visited Scotland, and his native Aberdeen, but returned to spend the rest of his life at the Hummock.
 Rhodes was soon in trouble, with drought and falling prices threatening to force him into insolvency, but both men carried on.
 Farquhar retained control, dying in 1909, aged 67, having seen the Hummock crush for the last time in 1893 when the plantation amalgamated with Nott Brothers' adjoining Windermere.

 Farquhar, like most of the Woongarra farmers, barely made a living from maize growing.
 Although the soil was good and two crops per year could be obtained, the inundations of pests and disease, the expense and difficulties of transport, and the lack of a strong market, combined to erode farmers' profits.
 However, in the early 1880s the district was transformed following the construction of the Millaquin Sugar Refinery (1880–82) and the establishment of a viable sugar industry in the area.
 Small crushing or "juice" mills were erected on farms throughout the Woongarra, and the juice piped directly to the refinery, or if along the Burnett River, transported by punt.
 In the period 1882–84, 24 crushing mills were established in the Bundaberg district, most of them in the Woongarra Shire.
 By October 1882, when the Millaquin refinery went into production, crushing mills were operating at Ashgrove, Avoca, Fairymead, Glenmorris, Grange, Kepnock, Mabbro, Summerville, Windermere and Woodbine plantations.
 Seaview, Mon Repos and Sunnyside Plantations were established in 1884.
 Woodlands followed soon after.
 Sugar was embraced wholeheartedly by the Woongarra farmers, particularly when they could obtain cheap indentured labour from the South Sea Islands to help clear the scrub and work the cane fields.

 South Sea Islanders had been working on other sugar plantations in the Bundaberg district from at least the mid-1870s.
 They were not brought directly to Bundaberg until 1879, but prior to this planters obtained Islanders via Maryborough, whose sugar industry had been established in the late 1860s.